mm7mm1/sql-datawarehouse-project/README.md

   Welcome to the **DataWarehouse and Analytics Project** repository!
 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
 Designed as a portfolio project.

+## Project Overview

+This project involves:

+1. **Data Architecture**: Designing a Modern Data Warehouse Using Medallion Architecture **Bronze**, **Silver**, and **Gold** layers.
+2. **ETL Pipelines**: Extracting, transforming, and loading data from source systems into the warehouse.
+3. **Data Modeling**: Developing fact and dimension tables optimized for analytical queries.
+4. **Analytics & Reporting**: Creating SQL-based reports and dashboards for actionable insights.

+🎯 This repository is an excellent resource for professionals and students looking to showcase expertise in:

+* SQL Development
+* Data Architect
+* Data Engineering
+* ETL Pipeline Developer
+* Data Modeling
+* Data Analytics

 ##     Project requirements
  #### **Building the Data Warehouse (Data Engineering)**